-- 1. The Piru Public Cemetery District relies on cost avoidance methods to function; volunteers perform administrative, maintenance, landscaping and burial related services.
-Further opportunities for cost avoidance are limited and may be non-existent.
-If volunteers were not available, the current limited functioning of the District would not be possible. - Opportunities for rate restructuring - 1.
-The Piru Public Cemetery District periodically reviews its rates and service charges. - Opportunities for shared facilities - 1.
+- 1. The Piru Public Cemetery District periodically reviews its rates and service charges. - Opportunities for shared facilities - 1.
 The opportunities for shared facilities are limited for the Piru Public Cemetery District. - Government structure options, including advantages and disadvantages of the consolidation or reorganization of service providers - 1.
 The Piru Public Cemetery District does not have sufficient income at this time to function as an independent local government agency. - 2.
 The Board of Supervisors should consider the process in the Public Cemetery District Law to terminate the appointed District board of trustees and appoint itself as the board of trustees.
 If the Board of Supervisors takes over the governance of the District, the County will need to subsidize District operations, at least until it can be determined if the District's financial status can be improved. - 3.
-If the Board of Supervisors does not assume the governance of the District and if the County of Ventura is not willing or able to subsidize District operations in order to consider all opportunities for improving and stabilizing District income, LAFCo should initiate proceedings to dissolve the District.
+If the Board of Supervisors does not assume the governance of the District and if the County of Ventura is not willing or able to subsidize District operations in order to consider all